PrefectHQ/prefect/docs/orchestration/concepts/cloud_hooks.md

 ### Web Cloud Hook

+The Web Cloud Hook operates as an all-purpose webhook and can hit any endpoint.

-To set up a web Cloud Hook, enter the URL endpoint that you want Prefect to send a JSON payload to when your flow enters whatever states you want alerted about.
+To set up a Web Cloud Hook, enter the URL that you want Prefect to POST a JSON payload to when your flow enters your configured states.

 ### Slack Cloud Hook